 New stuff I haven’t seen before are:

 Live Titles – Allows you to create bookmarks with microsummaries on the bookmark labels that can be regularly updated, as opposed to a static label.
-Web site owners can quickly put bits of updates on their site <title> tag without having to implement a RSS feed.
+Web site owners can quickly put bits of updates on their site

 Client-side session and persistent storage – Online transactions that make use of client-side storage for document and mailbox management can now store large structured data.
 Useful for websites like Google Docs and Spreadsheets http://docs.google.com and online banking sites.